jikiliou/ToDoList/README.md

 Rails 5.1.4

-Use Devise for the authentification.
+-Use Devise for the authentification.

 Bootstrap for some basic front-end.